Arthur-Rankin/CompSci-1/Readme.md

 ### List of Programs
 - 401k program:
     - Use to calculate your 401k after n years.
 Follow the cout prompts.
--Chapter 5: Loops and Files
+- Chapter 5: Loops and Files
     - outputLoop Program:
         - Loops 10 times to print the numbers 1 - 10 to an `outputFile` Uses `<fstream>` header file to create a file called `numbers.txt`.
     - inputLoop Program: